davidhildebrand/hildebrand16_web/index.md

 ![alt text][LCfcsa]

-Change the settings associated with the *color transform* as desired (in this case, for a red overlay):
+Change the settings associated with the *color transform* as desired.
+In this case, the transform is set to produce a red overlay:

 ![alt text][LCfcr]